Oil on canvas

 Genio Scott's detailed writings describing 19th-century fish distribution remain highly useful for present-day conservationists.

-Scott was a highly successful fashion illustrator and publisher, but his true passion was fly-fishing, which he regarded as "one of the highest enjoyments in life."
-Details in his portrait reveal his attachment to the sport: two fishing poles lean on the wall at the right; three tied flies lie on the table at the left, and a fourth is held in his hand.
+Johnson portrayed Genio Scott as a gentleman of means wearing an informal, yet stylish robe in his New York residence decorated with art.
+Scott had a successful career as a women’s fashion illustrator and magazine publisher, but his true passion was fly-fishing.
+Specific details in the portrait reveal the sitter’s attachment to the sport: two fishing poles lean on the wall at the right; three tied flies lie on the table at the left; and a fourth is held in his hand, ready to be placed in his leather-bound fishing wallet.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.